chen1415/extra-data-types/README.md

-## A lib gather some useful data types
+## A lib gather some useful ts data types

 ## Features